 In the end, their resourcefulness saw them through.
 Despite several more mishaps – the dogs kept eating their traces – they covered 640 km in 31 days, reaching Ammassalik on the east coast in late July.
 On the way, they reached an altitude of 2,510 metres, gathering a trove of geographical and weather data.
-Two colleagues who’d stayed on the coast made more detailed meteorological observations, once tracking a weather balloon up to 39,000 feet.
+Two colleagues who’d stayed on the coast made more detailed meteorological observations, once tracking a weather balloon up to 39,000 metres.

 Another expedition result may resonate with an even stronger vibe today:-

 Among the insights […] we gained is the realization that we […] in fact have become slaves of our slogans “faster, faster” and “more and more”.
 Do we believe that the quality of our lives is improved tenfold by going ten times as fast, or hearing and doing ten times as much every day?
 What if the value of our impressions turns out to be correspondingly superficial as they grow more fleeting?
 What do we win? […] But we stand here at a threshold.
 From here on the law of our souls will always say: If the sensations reach us ten times faster, their impression will diminish tenfold, with the result that we will be the poorer the hastier we live.
 That is a small truth I have learned from the icecap, from the midnight sun and the hundreds of little wrinkles in old Kitsigajak’s face.
 It is another of the expedition’s results that I must not suppress.